sio/potyarkin.com/content/posts/20171031-loops-in-power-query.md

 `Table.Combine(NamedTables)` - no data loss will occur.

 ## Conclusion

+Using `List.Generate` should be considered a last-ditch attempt to looping.
+M has dedicated iterative functions for most common looping tasks, so please check the standard library reference before creating such C-style loops manually.
+They are rather hard to read, and readability counts!

 I hope this article will help you to understand the Power Query Formula Language a little more.
 It is a powerful tool and even though it is not